The Pirates! In an Adventure with Scientists!: Plot

-Charles and Mr. Bobo get the Pirate Captain intoxicated at a tavern and attempt to kidnap Polly.
-The Pirate Captain chases them into the Tower of London, where Queen Victoria awaits.
-After she sends Charles and Mr. Bobo down a trapdoor into a garbage dump, she offers the Pirate Captain enough treasure to win Pirate of the Year in exchange for Polly.
-He accepts the offer and returns to his crew.
-At the Pirate of the Year ceremony, he is announced as the winner, but his rival, Black Bellamy, reveals Queen Victoria's pardon.
-Black Bellamy explains that being pardoned means that he is no longer a pirate.
-As a result, he is confiscated of his treasure and pirate attire and exiled from the home of all pirates, Blood Island.
+Charles and Bobo get the Captain drunk at a tavern and attempt to kidnap Polly.
+The Captain chases them into the Tower of London, where Victoria awaits.
+After she sends Charles and Bobo down a trapdoor into a garbage dump, she offers the Captain enough treasure to win Pirate of the Year in exchange for Polly; he accepts the offer and returns to his crew.
+At the Pirate of the Year ceremony, the Captain is declared the winner, but his rival, Black Bellamy, reveals that the Captain's pardon means he is no longer a pirate and therefore ineligible for the award.
+The Captain has his treasure confiscated and is exiled from Blood Island.
 When he reveals to his crew that he gave Polly away, they abandon him.

-The Pirate Captain tries to make a living knitting and selling baby clothes in London before deciding to rescue Polly.
-However, he discovers that she is not in at the petting zoo.
-He reunites with Charles and Mr. Bobo, who have become tramps.
-Charles reveals that Queen Victoria did not want Polly for the petting zoo and he has discovered what she actually wanted Polly for.
-After he and Mr. Bobo landed in the dump, he learned that she is part of a club of world leaders who dine on endangered animals aboard her flagship, the QV1.
-Polly is the main course at their next banquet.

-The Pirate Captain and Charles steal an airship and locate the QV1, while Mr. Bobo goes to look for the crew.
-Aboard the QV1, the Pirate Captain and Charles find Polly, but are confronted by Queen Victoria.
-Mr. Bobo and the crew come to their rescue, but while fighting Queen Victoria, they accidentally combine a stash of baking soda with vinegar, causing an explosion that breaks the QV1 in two.
-Queen Victoria attempts to flee with Polly in the airship, but Polly fights back, causing Queen Victoria to drop her.
-The Pirate Captain catches her and the pirates escape.
+The Captain returns to London and reunites with Charles and Bobo, who have become tramps.
+Charles reveals that Victoria did not want Polly for the petting zoo after all and in fact intends to eat her, being a member of a club of world leaders who dine on endangered animals.
+Polly is to be served at their next banquet, aboard Victoria's flagship, the QV1.
+The Captain and Charles steal an airship and locate the QV1, while Bobo goes to find the crew.
+Aboard the QV1, the Captain and Charles find Polly, but are confronted by Victoria.
+Bobo and the crew come to their rescue.
+While fighting Victoria, they accidentally combine a stash of baking soda with vinegar, causing an explosion that breaks the ship in half.
+Victoria attempts to escape with Polly in the airship, but Polly attacks her.
+The Captain rescues Polly and the pirates escape, while a furious Victoria revokes the Captain's pardon.

-Charles is taken to an island to continue discovering new animal species, while Queen Victoria becomes in danger of being eaten by the animals that she captured.
-The Pirate Captain is no longer pardoned and becomes the most wanted and dangerous pirate in the world.
-As a result, he is reinstated as a pirate and his exile on Blood Island is lifted.
-He continues adventuring with his crew, now accompanied by Mr. Bobo.
+Charles is taken to an island to continue discovering new animal species, while Victoria is left at the mercy of the animals she captured.
+Meanwhile, Bellamy loses his award, due to the Captain's bounty.
+The Captain continues adventuring with his crew, now accompanied by Bobo.